About Diane Weber Bederman

 ~My Pen ~ Is My Sword~

-Diane Weber Bederman is an author, chaplain, journalist, blogger and speaker who is passionate about religion, ethics, politics, and mental health.
-She has been published in many media outlets including Huffington Post Canada, Times of Israel and Canada Free Press.
-She is a contributor to Arutz Sheva.
+Diane Weber Bederman is the mother of three and grandmother of nine.
+She is an author, chaplain, journalist, blogger and speaker who is passionate about religion, ethics, politics, and mental health.
+She has been published in many media outlets including Huffington Post Canada, Times of Israel, Canada Free Press and Israel National News.
+She has been a regular guest on TNTRadio.

 Books by Diane Bederman